wildfly-extras/wildfly-mcp/wildfly-chat-bot/README.md

 * Ability to select and use mcp prompts.
 * Acceptance workflow of LLM called tools.
 You can reject a tool invocation done by the LLM.

-## Using the WIldFly chatbot container image
+## Using the WildFly chatbot container image

 You can start the chatbot thanks to its container image.
 You can check [this documentation](../container-image/examples/podman/README.md) that uses `podman`.